etendue/CarND-Vehicle-Detection/writeup_report.md

 `frames_to_validate` the counts of cars are checked if they remain the constant value, it is considered to be new labels.
 In case of trees, the hot positive is filtered out due to the irregularity of detected count.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+In function `multi_scale_find_cars_pipeline()` (**code cell 19** ).
+I recorded the positions of positive detections in each frame of the video by using multiple scales (6 scales in total) search method and use `add_heat()` to create a heatmap and  accumulate the result from different scales.
+Further more I also accumulate the "heatmapped" region from previous frames (parameter **frames_to_average** defines the size of this time window).

+Finally I  thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: